awsdocs/amazon-s3-userguide/doc_source/amazon-s3-condition-keys.md

 }
 ```

 You can also use other AWS‐wide condition keys in Amazon S3 policies\.
 For example, you can specify the `aws:SourceVpce` and `aws:SourceVpc` condition keys in bucket policies for VPC endpoints\.
-For examples, see [Controlling access from VPC endpoints with bucket policies](example-bucket-policies-vpc-endpoint.md)\.
+For specific examples, see [Controlling access from VPC endpoints with bucket policies](example-bucket-policies-vpc-endpoint.md)\.

+**Note**
+For some AWS global condition keys, only certain resource types are supported\.
+Therefore, check whether Amazon S3 supports the global condition key and resource type that you want to use, or if you'll need to use an Amazon S3\-specific condition key instead\.
+For a complete list of supported resource types and condition keys for Amazon S3, see [Actions, resources, and conditions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html)\.

 ## Amazon S3‐specific condition keys<a name="s3-specific-keys"></a>